 To choose the right brace for your knee, you should consider the following:

-- The foremost thing you must do is to consult your healthcare specialist and discuss with them what type of brace will best suit your condition.
+The foremost thing you must do is consult your healthcare specialist and discuss with them what type of brace will best suit your condition.
 It will help ensure the best results.

-- Next, you should consider the level of support you require.
-If you are unsure, consult your doctor.
+Next, you should consider the level of support you require.
+If you are unsure, consult your pain doctor in Dallas.

-- However, if you suffer from chronic pain and moderate damages, a slip-on brace will be ideal for you.
+However, if you suffer from chronic pain and moderate damage, a slip-on brace will be ideal for you.